liam1241/grav-plugin-console-log/README.md

 # Usage

 To use this plugin, you need to first enable the plugin and Twig processing for your page.
 Twig processing can be enabled for a page in the admin panel by going to the `Advanced` tab for your page and checking `Twig` under the `Process` section.
-Once Twig processing is enabled, simply type `{{ conlog("Replace this with your text") }}` within your page.
+Once Twig processing is enabled, simply add the following function anywhere in your page:

+`{{ conlog("Replace this with your text") }}`

 The text within the quotation marks will be printed to the browser's console every time the page is loaded.

 # Installation